Italian researchers reach the edge of space, flying aboard Virgin Galactic's rocket-powered plane

 ALBUQUERQUE, N.M.
-(AP) — A team of Italian researchers reached the edge of space Thursday morning, flying aboard Virgin Galactic’s rocket-powered plane as the company prepares for monthly commercial flights.
+(AP) — A team of Italian researchers reached the edge of space Thursday morning, flying aboard a rocket-powered plane piloted by Virgin Galactic as the space tourism company prepares for monthly commercial flights.

 One wore a special suit that measured biometric data and physiological responses while another conducted tests using sensors to track heart rate, brain function and other metrics while in microgravity.
 The third studied how certain liquids and solids mix in that very weak gravity.

 Virgin Galactic livestreamed the flight on its website, showing the moment when the ship released from its carrier plane and the rocket was ignited.
-The entire trip took about 90 minutes, with the plane's touchdown on the runway prompting cheers and claps by Virgin Galactic staff.
+The entire trip — from lifting off at Spaceport America to gliding back down to the runway — took about 90 minutes.
+The space plane reached a peak altitude of more than 52 miles (85 kilometers).

+In all, there were six aboard — two Virgin Galactic pilots, the three Italians and another Virgin Galactic employee who oversees training for passengers.

-Next up for Virgin Galactic will be the first of hundreds of ticket holders, many who have been waiting years for their chance at weightlessness and to see the curvature of the Earth.
+Next up for Virgin Galactic will be the first of hundreds of ticket holders.
+Many have been waiting years for their chance at weightlessness and to see the curvature of the Earth.
 Those commercial flights are expected to begin in August and will be scheduled monthly, the space tourism company said.

 Virgin Galactic has been working for years to send paying passengers on short space trips and in 2021 finally won the federal government's approval.
 The company completed its final test fight in May.